Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
+Aug30, Nitro is not free?
+I try the discord and find Nitro, an emoji is totally free to me.
+But i could learn from this strategy

 Aug27, finally find a instruction demo https://discord.com/blog/how-to-use-discord-apps.
 There are many apps waiting to add on Discord, so does SeeLayer.